 - Who within our organization will need to coordinate these changes?

 For FedLine Advantage Customers, a FedLine Advantage EUAC will be designated to coordinate these changes, though any FedLine Advantage EUAC can place a migration order via the CMC.
 The Federal Reserve Banks will contact an EUAC from your organization with further instructions.

 FedLine Command customers that have FedLine Advantage EUACs will leverage these EUACs to coordinate the changes.
 FedLine Command-only customers utilizing a VPN device will need to work with a Federal Reserve Bank migration representative for assistance in the replacement process.
 In this scenario, the Federal Reserve Banks will contact a designated FedLine Command EUAC and help guide them through this migration.
-If FedLine Command customers need immediate assistance, they can contact the Customer Contact Center.
+If FedLine Command customers need immediate assistance, they can contact the Support Center.

 Customers can also continue to utilize Technical Contacts to assist with the VPN Device Migration project.
 The Technical Contact is a Subscriber role that provides necessary technical staff access to the CMC, allowing them to view technical documentation and current VPN device configuration as well as enter new technical information for VPN device orders.

 - What can I do to prepare for my VPN migration?